SirRender00/texasholdem/docs/game_information.rst

     mean to raise *to* the amount given.
 In 1.0, :code:`value` will mean to raise an amount more than the current bet amount.

+There is a method :meth:`~texasholdem.game.game.TexasHoldEm.get_available_moves()` to get an iterator (of type :class:`~texasholdem.game.move.MoveIterator`) of all the possible moves for the current player.
+The :class:`~texasholdem.game.move.MoveIterator` class includes a few attributes such as :attr:`~texasholdem.game.move.action_types` and :attr:`~texasholdem.game.move.raise_range`.
+Also supports iteration and checking for membership with the :code:`in` operator.

 Canonical Loop
 ***************
 Additionally, with the :meth:`~texasholdem.game.game.TexasHoldEm.is_game_running()` method (which determines if